wkz20042008/kf4005/SQL.md

    avoids the need to talk about users and permissions.
 We'll show you how to create other users and assign permissions to them at the end.

+## Interacting with the DBMS

+1. Try out some of the basic commands, e.g.

+    1. `SHOW DATABASES;`
+    1. `SHOW TABLE IN performance_schema`
+    1. `SHOW COLUMNS IN performance_schema.users;`
+    1. `DESCRIBE performance_schema.users;`

+1. Now create a database of your own and select it for use, e.g.

+     ```SQL
+     mysql> CREATE DATABASE menagerie;
+     mysql> USE menagerie;
+     ```

+## Create a table and load data into it

+1. Create a table to hold data about pets, e.g.

+     ```SQL
+     mysql> CREATE TABLE pet (name VARCHAR(20), owner VARCHAR(20),
+         -> species VARCHAR(20), sex CHAR(1), birth DATE, death DATE);
+     ```

+1. An easy way to get data into your table is to load it from a simple text file.
+Download the file [pet.txt]({{site.url}}/pet.txt) to your current working directory.
+This file contains one entry per line, where each line is a tab-separated list of attribute values.
+You can load this file into your table as follows:

+     ```SQL
+     mysql> LOAD DATA LOCAL INFILE 'pet.txt' INTO TABLE pet;
+     ```

+1. Examine the contents of your table

+     ```SQL
+     mysql> SELECT * FROM pet;
+     ```

+1. Write queries for the following

+    1. List the name, species and date of birth of all of Harold's pets
+    1. List the name, species and date of birth of all the male pets
+    1. List the name, owner and date of death of all pets who have died

+1. Add a new row to your pet table to record the details of a pet with the following details.
+Check your table after you have made the new entry.

+     ```
+     'Puffball', 'Diane', 'hamster', 'f', '1999-03-30', NULL
+     ```

+1. Add a new column to the pet table to record the weight of each pet.
+Update the table to contain weights as follows:

+     ```
+     name       weight

+     Fluffy      2345
+     Claws       4321
+     Slim       10123
+     Buffy       6543
+     Puffball      45
+     ```
+1. Write queries for the following

+    1. List the owners and the weight of their heaviest pet
+    1. List all species and the weight of the lightest member of each species
+    1. Rewrite the previous query to show the list in weight order from heaviest to lightest

 ## Creating a new user and granting permissions

 1. Work through [Etel Sverdlov's